 300 Pasteur Drive, Palo Alto, CA 94304

 I completed my PhD at UC San Diego in machine learning, where I was advised by Yoav Freund.
 During my PhD, I developed semi-supervised algorithms to combine ensembles of predictors, and also worked on stochastic processes.

-Learning to Abstain from Binary Prediction. [arXiv]The problem of binary classification with an abstaining predictor centers around the tradeoff between abstaining and making a prediction error, which we optimally characterize theoretically and with efficient algorithms that use labeled and unlabeled data.
+Learning to Abstain from Binary Prediction. [arXiv]The problem of binary classification with an abstaining predictor centers around the tradeoff between abstaining and making a prediction error.
+We characterize this tradeoff optimally well, both theoretically and empirically with efficient algorithms that use labeled and unlabeled data.

 PAC-Bayes Iterated Logarithm Bounds for Martingale Mixtures. [arXiv]Any mixture of stochastic processes with high probability stays within an optimally characterized range of its conditional mean, at all times along its sample path, and with respect to all "posterior" mixing distributions.